-All horses and ponies in this sale are subject to the following conditions of sale, except Lots which are sold for £1000 (£800 for ponies 14.3hh and under) or less.
+All horses and ponies in this sale are subject to the following conditions of sale and the Brightwells General Conditions of Sale detailed below, except Lots which are sold for £1000 (£800 for ponies 14.3hh and under) or less.
 These Lots will be sold as they stand; all other questions of description & condition being entirely at the risk of the Buyer.

 (1) A horse shall be entered for a sale on completion of an entry form by or on behalf of the Seller and upon payment to the Auctioneer of the prescribed entry fee.